AJC87/aws_terraform_templates/README.md

 6. NACL for public to deny all but HTTPS(S), SSH and ephermeral ports
 7. VPC endpoints - interface and gateway, PrivateLink
 8. CodeArtifact
+9. CodeCommit
+10. Bottlerocket for EKS

+Make a AWS helper repo with a script for setting up CodeCommit and connecting Docker to ECR